 Amsterdam, The Netherlands

 Amsterdam’s atmosphere is renowned all over the world for being open, tolerant and relaxed.

 To start with, the Dutch people are insanely friendly and laid back, and the city is crazy beautiful.
 Dutch pubs and cafes make for the perfect comfy places to while away an afternoon and even days.
 Everyone speaks English in Amsterdam which is always helpful and there is also a large expat/tourist community which means home comforts are never that far away.
 Plus, its super easy to travel about, just hire a bicycle and cycle away with the locals!

-Jetset Bunny’s Netherlands Travel Tips for solo female travellers are worth a read if you’re planning a trip to Amsterdam.
+Jetset Bunny’s Netherlands Travel Tips for solo female travelers are worth a read if you’re planning a trip to Amsterdam.

 Singapore is constantly making it onto lists of the safest countries in the world.
 It’s also one of the cleanest.

 Although English is somewhat harder here than other places on this list, all the major hotels and hostels will help you out without concern.
 And, on the note of accommodation, anywhere you chose to stay here will be of a really high quality.
 The hotels are stunning, hostels are neat, but for a really cool experience be sure to try a capsule hotel.

 Singapore is pretty much a shopping and eating haven, so if you’re into this then Singapore is definitely the destination for you.
 It’s easy to zip around on the MRT and cram in all the must sees.
 Gardens by the Bay, Chinatown and Universal Studios…the list is endless.